kbaseIncubator/trees2/README.md

 To Do (Task list, created Aug 8, 2012)
 ----------
-1) Write Loader scripts for importing data in the exchange format into the CDS
+x) Write Loader scripts for importing data in the exchange format into the CDS
 2) Load MO Trees (which involves finishing the processing of raw alignment and tree files, and handling the species tree)
-3) Load SEED Trees (should be more straightforward)
+x) Load SEED Trees (should be more straightforward)
-4) Test basic API calls generated for us, and use these API calls to ensure loaded data is accurate (e.g. all_entities_Tree, get_entity_Alignmnent, chained queries to get all Trees with a given sequence included)
+x) Test basic API calls generated for us, and use these API calls to ensure loaded data is accurate
+    (e.g. all_entities_Tree, get_entity_Alignmnent, chained queries to get all Trees with a given sequence included)
-5) Discuss / agree on most critical workflow patterns that we need to support (people should include Dylan, Paramvir, Gary, Fangfang, Michael, possibly Keith and Michael Souza, others?)
+5) Discuss / agree on most critical workflow patterns that we need to support
-6) Discuss / agree / prioritize API function calls beyond the auto-generated CDMI needed to support the workflows (this should include determining who (Michael, Fangfang, other?) will implement which service call)
+6) Discuss / agree / prioritize API function calls beyond the auto-generated CDMI needed to support the workflows
 7) Complete and test (with review by Dan/Bob) the makefiles, deployment scripts, start/stop service scripts

 The following 3 tasks should happen concurrently and iteratively, and will be expanded after steps 5/6 above are completed: